Updated: Jul 2

-During that sabbatical, I let go of built up frustration.
+During my sabbatical, I let go of built up frustration.
 I forgave people.
 I forgave my colleagues who attacked me.
-They are White.
+They are white.
 I forgave those colleagues over and over (it was mighty hard), and I prayed and thanked the substitute teacher who took care of my babies while I was gone.
-She even stood up for my son when he was bullied by his white classmates and felt very uncomfortable around those White teachers.
+She stood up for my son when he was bullied by his white classmates and felt very uncomfortable around those white teachers.
 I prayed people forgave me.
-One shared I was like Malcolm X. I do not plan to change, but what exactly does that comment mean?
-I addressed that "elephant in the room" while others closed their eyes, and their mouth, and looked forward to their paychecks.
-I applauded myself for what I stand for, but then I questioned God, “Why do you continue placing me in places where I am forced to resign due to racism?”
-This sabbatical was much needed because my cup had runneth over...
+One shared I was like Malcolm X. I do not plan to change, but wondered what did that comment mean?
+I addressed the "elephant in the room" while others closed their eyes, and their mouths, and looked forward to their paychecks.
+I applauded myself for what I stand for, but then I questioned God, “Why do you continue placing me in situations with racism? ” This sabbatical was much needed because my cup had runneth over...

-I reflected on why I will never walk into a high school classroom again, unless I was a presenter conducting professional development on such issues.
-I focused my energy on building my own professional development company that I launched three years ago, but because of this experience, I truly immersed myself into reading more and planning sessions to discuss, lecture, and bid on opportunities to help our community understand the effects of racism on Black women in education, our students, and parents.
+I reflected on why I would never walk into a high school classroom again unless I was a presenter, conducting professional development.
+I focused my energy on building my own professional development company that I launched three years ago, but because of this experience, I truly immersed myself into my business to help our community understand the effects of racism on Black women in education, our students, and parents.

-I reflected on why we still have the need for equity, diversity, and inclusion missions in the education system directed for teachers.
-You mean, there are teachers that need professional development on the above topic.
-Are these the same teachers that are teaching our Black and Brown kids?
-Are these the ones that are failing those kids too?
-Are these the ones that I listen to talk about the kids during their teacher "break room talk," instead of using this time to be more productive?
-Is this the reason for that education gap?
-Is this the reason why the school-to-prison pipeline is something that affects our Black and Brown kids?
-Is this the reason why....education hurts so many of our young kids; particularly Black and Brown students?
+I reflected on why we still need equity, diversity, and inclusion missions in the education system directed for teachers.
+Are there teachers in 2019 who are still discriminatory to their colleagues and their students?
+Are these the same teachers that are teaching our Black students?
+Are these the same teachers that talk about the kids during their teacher "break room talk," instead of using this time to be more productive?
+Is this the reason for the education gap?
+Is this the reason why the school-to-prison pipeline is something that affects our Black students?
+Is this the reason why education hurts so many of our young kids; particularly Black students?

-You mean, there are teachers that would like students to learn how to use contractions properly, learn the past presidents, but need training on how “not” to be racist or prejudice in our educational system?
+There are teachers that would like students to learn how to use contractions properly, learn the past presidents, but need training on how “not” to be racist or prejudice in our educational system?
 You must be kidding me!
 One thing for sure that I realized during this sabbatical was that I was personally selling myself short.
 It took about 2500 miles; not including a cruise paid for by a friend to begin my healing process.
 I needed to be around people that looked like me, that grew up with me, and that understood the pain that I felt internally.
 I needed to hug my friend who is also a teacher and has experienced what I have.
 I needed to get the heck away from the racist educators who are forgiven when they “marry” their former eighteen year old student at almost forty.
 I guess that is that white privilege mess that we overlook.
-I had to run fast from the White male homosexual educator who disrespects blacks and preferred to read aloud Huck Finn instead of taking time to teach other books to learn the history of the "n-word."
-I needed to pray for that educator who coaches our Black males on the basketball team, but finds humor about Jim Crow laws.
-He did this while his Black superior stood in shock and laughed from embarrassment.
+I had to run fast from the white male homosexual (NOTE: This is only identified because he should understand discrimination and mentioned this when he juxtaposed being called a nigger to a faggot.
+Those are HIS words) educator who disrespects Blacks and preferred to read Huck Finn aloud instead of taking time to teach other books to learn the history of the "n-word."
+I needed to pray for that educator who coach our Black males on the basketball team, but finds humor joking about Jim Crow laws.
+He did this while his Black superior stood shocked and actually laughed from embarrassment.

 The place was so dark, that I resigned that day orally and provided an email and hard copy to that first Black principal after he shared a lot of things, but what resonates most with me was, "...what will happen when you experience racism again?"
-This question made me realize that he saw it, and while I already knew this; particularly after he shared his testimony regarding an unfortunate stroke he had a few years ago, which he alluded to the stress he dealt with on account of racism.
+This question made me realize that he saw it.
+He also shared his testimony regarding an unfortunate stroke he had a few years ago, which he alluded to the stress he dealt with on account of racism.
 My response was "I'll run again" because "my mental health and my son are most important to me."
 I still stand by this and even as I type this, I feel sorry for our kids that "won't" succeed because they have poor administration.
-They have White men and women that are "mean kids."
-This is why we need to address those implicit biases in the schoolhouse because if a teacher is knowingly "attacked" how do we protect our students?
-We cannot have scared administrations in our schoolhouse only concerned with a paycheck or their status.
+They have white men and women that are "mean kids."
+These are reasons why we must address those implicit biases in the schoolhouse because if a teacher is knowingly "attacked" how do we protect our students?
+We cannot have scared administrators in our schoolhouse.
 He is on probation for two years and that was his first year.
 He must tread lightly.

 So, how in the heck does this tie into the title?
 Well, hold on and I will explain in just a moment.
 I put my sixteen year old son on a plane to go back home after the holiday Yes, go back home.
 That still seems strange to me considering “ …I know God has been with you every step of the way.
 It sucks that sometimes we are Job...” says one of the former colleagues who called me the day before the investigation began to tell me that she could not go forth with it.
 She referenced The Book of Job.
 She was scared about what I mentioned above.
 But because of that day, I resigned, and I had to begin looking for another job.